ICSim Exploration

 - Play each file back until you see the event triggered.
 You might want to start with the last file.
 The following command tells

-to use the input file namedneedle_09
+canplayerto use the input file namedneedle_09.

 canplayer -I needle_09